Learn About Our Diverse

 She works with her clients in an individualized, compassionate, and collaborative manner weaving in interventions adopted from cognitive behavioral, mindfulness based, acceptance and commitment (ACT), systems theory, dialectical behavioral, and neuroscientific orientations.

-Bethany Russell is a Licensed Professional Counselor in the state of Colorado.
+Bethany Russell is a Licensed Professional Counselor in the states of Colorado and Texas.
 She graduated with a MA in Clinical Mental Health Counseling in 2016 from Trevecca Nazarene University in Nashville, Tennessee.
 She completed her internship as a therapist at Integrative Life Center where she worked alongside an interdisciplinary team to provided holistic treatment through individual and group therapy to individuals with dual diagnoses.
 She is Level II EMDR trained.
 In her practice as a therapist, coach, and consultant, Bethany uses a blend of Internal Family Systems (parts work), inner child healing, spirituality, and somatic work from a feminist, holistic, attachment, and trauma-informed approach.
 She believes we were all born innately whole, and our work is to simply return to that wholeness by releasing shame, regulating our nervous system, connecting to our intuition, and integrating our internal parts.

-Charlotte Thomas is a Clinical Social Worker (LCSW) licensed to practice in Oregon and Washington with fifteen years of experience in the field of psychotherapy.
+Charlotte Thomas is a Clinical Social Worker (LCSW) licensed to practice in Oregon, Washington, and California with fifteen years of experience in the field of psychotherapy.
 She is a Certified DBT Clinician™ through the Linehan Board of Certification.
 Charlotte is a graduate of Mandel School of Applied Social Sciences at Case Western Reserve University with a Masters in Social Work, and Davidson College with a Bachelors in Psychology and a Concentration in Neuroscience.
 Charlotte holds expertise in using Dialectical Behavior Therapy and Cognitive Behavior Therapy to treat individuals experiencing forms of anxiety, depression, trauma, substance abuse, and borderline personality disorder and with specialization in eating disorders.
 She is particularly passionate about working with complex, multi-diagnostic clients and those who have already attempted multiple treatment episodes without long-standing improvement.
 Charlotte is currently serving as Co-Chair of the DBT SIG (Special Interest Group) of the Academy of Eating Disorders.
 Charlotte uses a unique blend of radical genuineness, warmth, and empathy to help her therapy and consultation clients generate change and build towards a life worth living.

 Christiane “Chris” Farentinos is from Rio de Janeiro, Brazil, where she earned her medical degree at UERJ (Rio de Janeiro State University), completed her psychiatry residency at UFRJ (Rio de Janeiro Federal University), and practiced psychiatry before moving to Portland.
 In Portland, Chris pursued a career in substance abuse and mental health counseling, health care administration, training, and research, and held positions as Director and Chief Operations Officer for two community-based addictions and mental health clinics, as well as Vice-President for the largest local Psychiatric Hospital.
 While engaged in her professional career, Chris attended Portland State University and earned her Master of Public Health degree in Health Care Administration and Policy.
 While being a leader, Chris’s passion for people’s personal healing and growth was a constant.
 Chris is a certified addictions counselor, a consultant, a national trainer in Motivational Interviewing, trained in DBT, CBT, IFS, psychodynamic therapy, mindfulness, trauma work and ACT, and is a Certified Professional Coactive Coach by the renowned Co-Active Training Institute in California and a member of the International Coaching Federation.
 Employing a warm and strength-based approach Chris has a passion for helping individuals transform in the pursuit of a life of wellness, spacious presence, fulfillment, and purpose.